Recommendations for Provider Assignments: Improving ECM & Community Supports Implementation

 The Prohousing Designation Program (PDP) was established through California’s 2019-2020 Budget Act to support jurisdictions that go beyond state housing laws to accelerate housing production with the goal of increasing housing availability and ending homelessness in California.
 This document provides an overview of the PDP, implications on state funding allocations, and recommendations for jurisdictions considering an application.

-Cross Sector Partners in the Work to Prevent and End Homelessness Against Older Adults
+Cross Sector Partners in the Work to Prevent and End Homelessness Among Older Adults

 Cross-sector collaboration is essential to addressing the growing crisis of older adult homelessness.
 The partners listed in this document represent organizations working at the intersection of homelessness, aging, and healthcare—each bringing unique capabilities that can help prevent housing loss, support older adults in crisis, and create pathways to long‑term stability.
 Together, these systems form the broad network needed to effectively prevent, resolve, and ultimately end homelessness for older adults.